-Paramillo Tapaculo (endemic), Rufous-headed Pygmy-Tyrant, Bronze-olive Pygmy-Tyrant, Greenand-black Fruiteater, Orange-breasted Fruiteater (near endemic), Golden-breasted Fruiteater, Scaled Fruiteater (rare), Olivaceous Piha, Beautiful Jay (scarce, near endemic), Black Solitaire (near endemic), Glistening-green Tanager (near endemic), Multicolored Tanager (endemic), Indigo Flowerpiercer (near endemic), Golden Tanager, Saffron-crowned Tanager, Golden-naped Tanager, Silver-throated Tanager, Bay-headed Tanager, Scrub Blue-necked Tanager, Black-capped Tanager, Beryl-spangled Tanager, Flame-faced Tanager, Tanager, Rufous-throated Tanager (this is an astonishing 11 species of tanagers, all formerly in the genus Tangara, found here!), Blue-winged and Blackchinned mountain-tanager, Dusky and Yellowthroated chlorospingus (formerly Bush-Tanager), Crested Ant-Tanager (endemic and surprisingly common here), Choco Brushfinch (also as Tricolored Black-winged Brushfinch).
-Saltator, breasted Chlorophonia, and Thick-billed and Orangebellied euphonia.
-This also may be one of the best places to see the remarkable Club-winged Manakin (dance/wing display video available on YouTube), a species we have seen on most of our visits here.
+Tanager (endemic), Indigo Flowerpiercer (near endemic), Golden Tanager, Saffron-crowned Tanager, Golden-naped Tanager, Silver-throated Tanager, Bay-headed Tanager, Scrub Tanager, Blue-necked Tanager, Black-capped Tanager, Beryl-spangled Tanager, Flame-faced Tanager, Rufous-throated Tanager (this is an astonishing 11 species of tanagers, all formerly in the genus Tangara, found here!), Blue-winged and Blackchinned mountain-tanager, Dusky and Yellowthroated chlorospingus (formerly Bush-Tanager), Crested Ant-Tanager (endemic and surprisingly common here), Choco Brushfinch (also as Tricolored Brushfinch), Black-winged Saltator, Chestnut-breasted Chlorophonia, and Thick-billed and Orange-bellied euphonia.
+This also may be one of the best places to see the remarkable Clubwinged Manakin (dance/wing display video available on YouTube), a species we have seen on most of our visits here.
 There's a lot to look for but with two and a half days, we hope to see a good many of them.